comegrant/dbt_docs_test/packages/cheffelo-logging/README.md

 >     logger.basicConfig(logging.INFO)
 > ```

-The code bellow showcases how to setup DataDog logging for a whole project.
+The code below showcases how to setup DataDog logging for a whole project.

 ```python
 import logging